1 Bg 9-1972: The Most Confidential Knowledge

 > called candalas, and they are born in sinful families.

-> Generally, the association of those born in sinful
+> Generally, those who are born in sinful

-> families is not accepted by the higher classes.
+> families are not accepted by the higher classes.
 But the

-> process of devotional service is so strong that the pure
+> process of devotional service and the pure

-> devotee of the Supreme Lord can enable people of all the
+> devotee of the Supreme God are so strong that all the

-> lower classes to attain the highest perfection of life.
+> lower classes can attain the highest perfection of life.

-> This is possible only when one takes shelter of Krsna.
-As
+> This is possible only when one takes center of Krsna.
+One

-> shelter completely of Krsna.
+> center completely of Krsna.
 Then one can become much

 > greater than great jnanis and yogis.

-> having come to this temporary, miserable world, engage in
+> who in this temporary miserable world engage in

 > loving service unto Me.